 A susceptibility ranking of high was assigned to this system using the information collected during the assessment by MassDEP.
+Susceptibility is a measure of water supply's potential to become contaminated due to land uses and activities within its recharge area.
 The growth of industrial, commercial and residential development in Littleton is the main cause for this ranking.
-As stated in the sidebar, we have a comprehensive source water protection program to ensure LWD water sources meet safe drinking water standards.
+As stated in the sidebar, we have a comprehensive source water protection program and are continuously monitoring contaminant levels, disinfecting, filtering, or treating water to ensure LWD water sources meet safe drinking water standards.